-This is a signal crossing control system (a signal such as a red light, for example), which comprises three parts:
+This is a signal crossing control system (a signal such as a red light, for example), an ATS, which comprises three parts:

 a KSF1 beacon installed on the track in interface with the signals, an onboard sensor, fixed on the truck, which receives data from the beacon and finally an onboard calculator has the task of sending the data from the sensor and issues an emergency stop command to the train.

 KFS SIL2 is an Automatic Train Stop (ATS), developped by CLEARSY.
 The KFS system operates from three elements:

 - an onboard KFS sensor

 - a KFSI beacon installed on the ground on the track

 - an onboard KFS processing block or rack